Gaurav05082002/ChatPDF/README.md

 - The most relevant documents, images, or data points are retrieved based on similarity scores.

+## How Does FAISS Work in This Case?

+### 1. Question Embedding
+The input question is converted into an embedding using the **GoogleGenerativeAIEmbeddings** model.

+### 2. FAISS Index
+Precomputed embeddings for documents are stored in a **FAISS index** (`faiss_index`).

+### 3. Similarity Search
+The FAISS index is queried with the question's embedding to find the most similar document embeddings.

+### 4. Context Retrieval
+The documents corresponding to the most similar embeddings are retrieved and used as context for answering the question.

+### 5. Response Generation
+The retrieved documents and the input question are fed into a conversational AI model to generate an answer.

 If you encounter any issues or have any questions, feel free to reach out.
 Happy coding!
 Gaurav Patidar
 gaurav05082002@gmail.com